Cambodia - Children riding to school on bikes.

 Do I need a visa?

 Yes.
-You can get a visa on arrival or online before you travel.
-We will send you details in the pre-trip information.
+You can get a visa online before you travel.
+The tour will send you details and can also offer a fast-track visa service.

 Do I need any special insurance?